-The Financial Supervision Committee shall comprise the Deputy Governor for Financial Supervision, the Deputy Governor for Financial Stability, and three experts in financial market affairs who shall be appointed by the Minister responsible for the financial market, for a term of five years.
+[Members of the Financial Supervision Committee are the Governor, the Deputy Governor for Financial Supervision, the Deputy Governor for Financial Stability, and three experts in financial market affairs who shall be appointed by the Minister responsible for the financial markets.
+The term of appointment of the three experts appointed by the Minister is from three to five years, and in general, it shall be ensured that the three experts' terms do not end at the same time.
 The composition of the Financial Supervision Committee shall be such that the Committee collectively possesses sufficient expertise, qualifications, and experience to carry out the tasks entrusted to it.
-The Minister may only appoint the same person to the Financial Supervision Committee twice.
-The Deputy Governor for Financial Supervision shall chair the Financial Supervision Committee, and the Deputy Governor for Financial Stability shall be vice-chair.
-When decisions are taken on the adoption of rules of procedure pursuant to Article 16, Paragraph 2; and on entrusting the Deputy Governor for Financial Supervision with taking non-major decisions and decisions concerning systemically important financial institutions' equity, liquidity, and funding; the Governor shall take a seat on the Financial Supervision Committee as its Chairman, and the Deputy Governor for Financial Supervision shall be vice-chair.
+The same individual may serve on the Financial Supervision Committee for a maximum of ten years.
+The Governor chairs the Financial Supervision Committee, and the Deputy Governor for Financial Supervision shall be vice-chair.]
+1)